darrenlxu/lunar-gateway-website/README.md

 ________

-This is a just for fun venture/project.
+This is a just for fun project.